ciph-io/ciph-core/doc/ecosystem.md

 ## Tracking Data Usage

-The c:ph platform never stores any data about what content a user has accessed.
+The Ciph platform never stores any data about what content a user has accessed.

-For premium tier users c:ph does record the amount of data that a user id has downloaded in order to track the usage of allocated data.
+For premium tier users Ciph does record the amount of data that a user id has downloaded in order to track the usage of allocated data.

 ### Tracking IP Addresses

-Limited storage and tracking of IP addresses is needed to defend the c:ph platform against Denial of Service attacks.
+Limited storage and tracking of IP addresses is needed to defend the Ciph platform against Denial of Service attacks and other abuses.

 All IP address tracking is done exclusively in memory and never recorded to disk.

-Only resource usage information - such as the number of blocks uploaded or the number of API calls made - is recorded.
+Only resource usage information - such as the number of blocks uploaded or the number of API calls made - is kept in memory.

-The content uploaded or downloaded by an IP address is never recorded.
+The content uploaded or downloaded by an IP address is never kept in memory.

 ### User IP Address Blocking

-When chatting on the c:ph platform users can block messages from other users.
+When chatting on the Ciph platform users can block messages from other users.

 When a user is blocked both the user id and the IP address that was blocked is recorded.